Umbraco CMS

 Customizing the login screen

-The 2FA login screen can be customized.
-This should be done if you have a 2FA provider that does not require a one-time code to be entered.
+The 2FA login screen can also be customized.
+This should be done if you have a 2FA provider that requires something else than a one-time code to be entered.

 You should only customize the 2FA login screen in certain cases, for example: